omgitstom/stealthisrepo/factpack.md

 - What is the company’s mission and vision?
 - Is this vision expected to evolve over the next decade?
 - What factors could make the company’s offerings obsolete or less relevant?
+- What are the short-term (1-year) strategic priorities?
-- What are the short-term (1-2 year) strategic priorities?
+- What are the long-term (2-5 year) strategic priorities?
-- What is the annual operating plan?
+- What is the annual plan?
+What strategic projects are in motion to achieve priorities?
 - Is the company executing its strategy effectively?
 Are there gaps or misalignments?

 ### Historical Strategy Review